Programs & Services

 OEDI has created and curated resources on various topics to help colleagues across our institution to incorporate equity, diversity, and inclusion into the work they do everyday across the state of Wisconsin.
-All of these resources are located on our SharePoint and includes our topical resources, events calendar, newsletters, blog, videos, training, and so much more!
+Employees are also able to request specific training for their department, division, work group, etc. All of these resources are located on our SharePoint and includes our topical resources, events calendar, newsletters, blog, videos, training, and so much more!

 Multicultural Awareness Program (MAP)

 Open to UW Colleges and UW-Extension employees, MAP builds upon previous UW-Extension diversity training (including work with VISIONS, Inc. and Michigan State University Extension) to increase the diversity of our educational programs, program participants, and of our institutional partnerships.
 Program attendees learn how to apply multicultural concepts and practices in working and learning environments and improve their ability to recruit and retain a diverse workforce while valuing and building on the strengths and abilities of current staff.

 Summer Affirmative Action Internship Program (SAAIP)

 Designed to recruit college students from underrepresented groups for summer employment, SAAIP exposes participants to new experiences and potential career paths within UW Colleges and UW-Extension.
 The program matches students with internship opportunities in departments and divisions where certain populations are underrepresented, as outlined in UW Colleges and Extension’s Affirmative Action Plans.
 These populations may include racial/ethnic minorities, women in traditionally male-dominated areas of study, and students with disabilities.